 The Styling (1), Location (2) and Behavior (3) options will display after you click the edge of Guide container for additional customization:

-- Styling - This is an opportunity to select a theme for your Guide.
-If you don't want to select an out of the box theme, you can upload your own custom theme.
+- Styling (1) - This is an opportunity to select a theme for your Guide.
 When "Backdrop" is toggled it shows the Guide above a backdrop.
 When "Caret" is toggled it adds a caret to the top left corner of the rectangular guide.
 Toggling the "Close Button" either adds or remove a close button to the top right hand side of the guide.
 You also have the ability to configure ARIA accessible names to the Guide and autofocus the step so it becomes the first step that is read by a screen reader.

-- Location - The "Position On Page" drop down allows you to change the positioning of the guide.
+- Location (2) - The "Position On Page" drop down allows you to change the positioning of the guide.
 There are several options: Top Left Aligned, Top Aligned, Top Right Aligned, Left Centered, Centered, Right Aligned, Bottom Left Aligned, Bottom Aligned, Bottom Right Aligned, Relative To Element.
 The "Position To Element" drop down allows you to configure the positioning of the Caret.
-You can then decide the Element Location as well as if you want the guide to appear side wide or only on a specific page or only on specific devices (mobile, desktop, all devices).

-- Behavior - This is the section that allows you to configure the actions that you want your user to take after encountering the guide.
-The two options are either advance on Element Hover or advance on Element Click.
+- Behavior (3) - This is the section that allows you to configure the actions that you want your user to take after encountering the guide.
+The two options are either "Advance on Element Hover" or "Advance on Element Click".

 Lastly, make sure you are using the Guide Activation (1) method you want in the Action Bar:

 Clicking on the Activation tile in the tray or the button in the Action Bar will allow you to edit your Activation method.
 You will have three options: